Graduate Student Research Fellowship

 2006

-Michael Sundue, The New York Botanical Garden/the City University of New York.
+Michael Sundue, CUNY Graduate Center.
 “Phylogenetics of the Terpsichore taxifolia group.
-What does an ascomycete fungus tell us about the phylogeny of grammitid ferns?”
+What does an ascomycete fungus tell us about the phylogeny of grammitid ferns?

 2005